 Enrollment and Registration for Classes

-Students must be officially registered for all classes in accordance with the regulations, procedures, and dates in the Schedule of Classes.
+Students must be officially registered for all classes in accordance with the regulations, procedures, and dates in the quarterly undergraduate Deadlines & Registration booklet.
 Registration is subject to full payment of tuition, room and board charges, and other fees associated with enrollment.
 The University reserves the right to deny registration to any student for reasonable cause.
 A student's eligibility to register for classes is subject to the clearance of any holds on the student's record for academic, financial, student conduct, or other reasons.
-Santa Clara students may not be concurrently enrolled at another college or university except for extraordinary reasons with the approval of the Drahmann Center.
+Santa Clara students may not be concurrently enrolled at another college or university except for extraordinary reasons with the approval of the Dean of Academic Support Services, located in the Drahmann Center.

 Students register for classes via University eCampus during the time assigned by the Office of the Registrar.
 Students who do not complete registration during the initial registration period may do so during the published late registration period for the term.
 Initial registration for a term or class additions are not accepted after the last day of the late registration period.

-Students who have not earned 44 units, including transfer credit, may be subject to administrative withdrawal from upper-division courses.
-This restriction does not apply to upper-division foreign language courses for which a student has demonstrated sufficient proficiency or to engineering courses in the major program.
+Students who have not earned 44 units, including transfer and test credit, may be subject to administrative withdrawal from upper-division courses.
+This restriction does not apply to upper-division courses for which a student has demonstrated sufficient proficiency.

 Students may not sit in a class without formally enrolling in the class.
 Sitting in a class or obtaining an instructor's signature on an add form does not constitute enrollment.